- Large variety of plan options tailored to homeowners wants and needs

 Getting a beautiful lawn, however, is a matter of patience and perseverance.
-You’ll need to learn practical skills to properly plant and grow grass seed.
+You’ll need to learn practical skills to properly plant and grow grass seeds.
 On top of that, you’ll need to know what grass seed types are the best choice for your lawn based on climate and region.

 We’ve put together this guide on choosing the right grass seed for your lawn.
-You’ll learn how to plant grass seed and grow a lawn from scratch.
+You’ll learn how to plant grass seeds and grow a lawn from scratch.
 You’ll also find a breakdown of different types of grass seed and where they thrive.

-Growing the perfect lawn starts with the proper planning, planting, and monitoring grass seed growth.
+Growing the perfect lawn starts with the proper planning, planting, and monitoring of grass seed growth.
 Starting a lawn from scratch requires you to know a bit about your lawn’s climate, soil type, shady areas, and amount of foot traffic.
 These varying factors will help you determine everything from what type of grass seed to use to when you should plant your new lawn.

 Before we get into the gritty details of choosing a grass seed and growing a lawn, we want to give you an overview of growing grass.
-The basic steps to planting your new lawn are to prep the soil, plant the grass seed, maximize soil to seed contact, and water the lawn appropriately.
+The basic steps to planting your new lawn are to prep the soil, plant the grass seed, maximize soil-to-seed contact, and water the lawn appropriately.

 We’ve broken down each step below:

 You can test your soil to see if it is lacking any major nutrients or to determine its pH level.
-Use a soil testing kit gives to see what various nutrients you should add into the soil before you plant any grass seed.
+Use a soil testing kit gives to see what various nutrients you should add to the soil before you plant any grass seed.
 You can also add organic matter or fertilizers into the soil at this time.
 Lightly rake or till the area of your lawn so that it’s receptive to the grass seed.